-- 1. The experimental results of condensation inside the thermosyphon were compared with the correlation derived from Nusselt's theory and reasonable agreement was obtained. - 2.
+- 1. The experimental results of condensation inside the thermosyphon were compared with the correlation derived from Nusselt's theory and reasonable agreement was observed. - 2.
 The boiling heat transfer coefficient was compared with correlations of Imura and Rohsenow.
-The results at this work had better agreement with that of Rohsenow correlation. - 3.
-Experimental values of the overall heat transfer coefficient showed that the heat flux of the thermosyphon was nearly 250 times the values of a copper rod with the same dimensions.
+The results of this work had better agreement with that of Rohsenow's correlation. - 3.
+Experimental values of the overall heat transfer coefficient showed that the heat flux of the thermosyphon was nearly 250 times that of a copper rod with the same dimensions. - 4.
+Maximum heat transfer rates for each aspect ratio occurred at different filling ratios.

-Figure 7.
-Optimum working fluid for A.R = 9.8.

-- 4. Maximum heat transfer rates for each aspect ratio occurred at different filling ratios.
 For an aspect ratio of 9.8 the maximum heat transfer rate occurs when the filling ratio is 60%, while for an aspect ratio of 11.8 the highest value occurs at filling ratio of 30%. - 5.
 Finally, in order to predict boiling heat transfer coefficient generally, a new practical formula was correlated.